manuel-serrano/bigloo/doc/pair.md

 ---------

 ### map ###
+Applies the function `f` to all the elements of the lists `l`.
+The arity of `f` is the number of lists `map` received.
+All lists must have the same length.
+The function `map` applies `f` to all the first elements of all the list, then to all the second elements, etc.

+Returns a fresh list.

 ### map! ###
+Similar to `map` but modifies the first list of `l` and returns it.

 ### for-each ###

+Applies the function `f` for its side effect to all the elements of the lists `l`.
+The arity of `f` is the number of lists `map` received.
+All lists must have the same length.
+The function `map` applies `f` to all the first elements of all the list, then to all the second elements, etc.

 ### filter ###

+Returns a fresh list composed of the elements of `l` that satisfy the predicate `pred`.

 ### filter! ###

+As `filter` but instead of returning a fresh list, modifies its argument `l`.

 ### append-map ###
+Applies the function `f` to all the elements of all the lists `s`.
+Each application should return a list.
+All these list are concanated.

+The expression `(append-map c l1 l2 ..)` is equivalent to `(apply append (map f l1 l2 ...))`.

 ### append-map! ###
+As `append-map` but modifies the first list.
+The expression `(append-map! f l1 l2 ...)` is equivalent to
+`(apply append! (map f l1 l2 ...))`.

 ### filter-map ###

+As `map` but only none `#f` values are accumulated in the resulting list.